aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 The :numref:`lst_bootstrap_main` gives an overview of what can be achieved with the |AFF3CT| library.
-The firsts lines ``6-9`` are dedicated to the objects instantiations and buffers allocation and will be detailed after.
-Just note that ``p`` contains the simulation parameters, ``b`` contains the buffers required by the modules, ``m`` contains the modules of the communication chain and ``u`` is a set of tools.
+The firsts lines ``6-9`` are dedicated to the objects instantiations and buffers allocation through dedicated structures. ``p`` contains the simulation parameters, ``b`` contains the buffers required by the modules, ``m`` contains the modules of the communication chain and ``u`` is a set of tools.